 Thoughts

-Date: 2025-07-28 08:34 pm (UTC)The isness of both is more construct than reality.
+Date: 2025-07-28 08:34 pm (UTC)From:The isness of both is more construct than reality.
 We can point to sex chromosomes and hormones, but they only influence gender probability, don't determine it.
 We can point to genes for skin pigments and hair textures, but the appearances they create don't map closely to ethnic heritage locations or cultural groups.

 But race has another quirk to consider.
 Some genes are way more dominant than others.